xbokmd/plastilinn/docs/xBoK/sections/solution_Name_-_Pricing.md

   The "Solution/Pricing" concept in business modeling is essential because it helps businesses to set prices that attract customers and drive sales while also ensuring profitability.
 By carefully considering factors such as customer value, production costs, and competitor prices, businesses can develop a pricing strategy that supports their overall business goals.
 - ## 👉 Examples
   ### Space X
-  Pricing strategy that takes into account competitor prices, perceived customer value, production costs, and other factors.
   The pricing for space launch services, satellite deployment, and other offerings can be negotiated based on the specific requirements and needs of the customers.

   #price For satellites and spacecraft